ucloud/uai-sdk/examples/tensorflow/train/east/README.md

 # EAST Example
 EAST example shows how to run tensorflow implementation of [EAST: An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2) on UCloud AI Train Platform.
-The example is based on https://github.com/argman/EAST
+The example is based on https://github.com/argman/EAST.
+We also provide a multi-gpu distriubted version in this example.

 # Setup
 You should prepare your own training data and pretrained model before running the task.
 As UAI Train nodes does not provide network access, you should prepare your data locally.

 ## Intro
+We proivde two versions of EAST:
+  1. Multi-gpu version (multigpu\_train.py).
+This version is compatable with the original argman's implementation.
+We only made necessary modifications for it to run in UAI Train platform.
+  2. Multi-gpu Distributed version (distgpu\_train.py).
+This version is implemented with tf.Estimator API which can run on a distributed environment.
+It takes tfrecords as its input.
+You can use icdar\_tfrecord.py to build your own tfrecords.

-The EAST example directly use the code in https://github.com/argman/EAST.
-We have provided the pre-build docker image at uhub.service.ucloud.cn/uaishare/tf-east:tf-1.5
+This example directly use most of code in https://github.com/argman/EAST such as model.py, data\_util.py, nets.

+## Preparing docker image
+We have provided necessary code for you to build training docker for EAST as well as the dockerfile

-## UAI Example
+### Multi-gpu UAI Example
 We made the following modifications to the EAST code:

 1.multigpu\_train.py